-You canot gain access to the 'badlands' from the BTC Trail, nor can you see the 'badlands' from the trail.
+You can gain access to the 'badlands' viewing area from the Bruce Trail if you take the Badlands Trail.
+Then you can view the 'badlands' from the new accessible boardwalk.

 “Badlands” is a geologic term for an area of soft rock devoid of vegetation and soil cover that has become molded into a rolling landscape of rounded hills and gullies.

 The relatively soft shale is essentially clay and is easily eroded by water.
-This site was acquired by the Ontario Heritage Foundation in 2000 and is under the care of the Bruce Trail Association.
+This site was acquired by the Ontario Heritage Foundation in 2000 and the property is managed by the Credit Valley Conservation.

-Information also provided by the Toronto Hiking website and the Bruce Trail.
-For further information, contact the Caledon Hills Bruce Trail Club at email@example.com.
+Information provided by the Ontario Heritage Trust, Credit Valley Conservation and the Bruce Trail Conservancy.
+For further information, contact Credit Valley Conservation at firstname.lastname@example.org.